christoforos-nikolaou/BC205/Exercise_FASTA.md

    e.
 Final outputs will consist of a list of matched sequences that fulfill the above criteria alongside with their Total Scores.

    f.
 Report the highest matching sequence.
 Which gene does it correspond to?

+Consider the following points in making the algorithm faster:
+* Use the _most common k-mers_ instead of the full k-mers list
+* Increase the size of k.